sophia-mai/predictive-glucose-insights/README.md

 ### 2. Apple Helath Data:
 Exported health metrics from Apple Health, such as heart rate, exercise time, and step count.

+## Methodology
+### 1. Data Harmonization:
+Integration of Dexcom and Apple Health Data Based on timestamps.

+### 2. Feature Engineering:
+Extraction of historical glucose and current carbohydrate intake as features for the model.

+### 3. Model Architecture:
+A Long Short-Term Memory (LSTM) neural network is used to predict future glucose levels.

+### 4. Training and Evaluation:
+The model is trained on a split dataset and evaluated based on its ability to predict 2-hour post-meal glucose values.

+## Setup and Installation